FAQs

 At the time of closing, there is a lien filed against the property for the amount of the escrow renovation plus a 10% contingency to cover any overages during the renovation process.
 The loan is forgiven over a five-year period, 20% each year.
 The borrower must stay in the property for the first full five years of the mortgage for the entire amount to be forgiven.
 As long as the borrower has occupied the property as their primary residence for the first 5 years, at the end of the 5th year, the lien is released.

-What makes NFC most different from other lenders is the partnership with the City of Des Moines and Polk County allowing up to $10,000 per property every 10 years for home improvement/repairs in the form of a 5 year, forgivable loan.
+What makes NFC most different from other lenders is the partnership with the City of Cedar Rapids, City of Des Moines, and Polk County allowing up to $10,000, $15,000 in Cedar Rapids, per property every 10 years for home improvement/repairs in the form of a 5 year, forgivable loan.
 As long as the borrower occupies the property as their primary residence for the first 5 years of the mortgage, the loan is forgiven.
 Like other lenders, NFC offers competitive interest rates.
 NFC offers both refinance and home improvement loans, depending on which is a better fit for the borrower's situation.

 Lending Areas